infernojs/inferno/README.md

 - Inferno doesn't support React Native.
 Inferno was only designed for the browser/server with the DOM in mind.
 - Inferno doesn't support string refs – although this can be enabled using `inferno-compat`.
 We don't recommend using them, they are the source of many memory leaks and performance issues in real-world apps.
 Stick with function callback refs instead.
 - Inferno includes `render` on the main core package, rather than have a `InfernoDOM` package like React does.
 We used to do it that way, but we found people simply didn't like it given we don't support native.
 Furthermore, by not splitting them, we improved performance and bundle sizes.
-- Inferno provides lifecycle events on stateless components.
+- Inferno provides lifecycle events on functional components.
 This is a major win for people who prefer lightweight components rather than bloated ES2015 classes.
 - Inferno has its own devtools debugger (still in development) that differs from the React implementation.
 Inferno's debugger is on average, 4x faster – fixing lots of the issues with slow, laggy interfaces when developers are debugging.

 ## Differences from Preact